 Amounts represent the range of possible cash payouts for fiscal 2023 under the 2023 Short-Term Incentive Plan, as described under "Compensation Discussion and Analysis - Elements of Fiscal 2023 Compensation Program - Short-Term Incentive Compensation" above, and the range of possible cash payouts for performance cash awards under the 2023 Long-Term Incentive Plan, assuming achievement of threshold, target and superior performance.
+See "Compensation Discussion and Analysis - Elements of Fiscal 2023 Compensation Program - Long-Term Incentive Compensation - Performance.
 See "Compensation Discussion and Analysis - Elements of Fiscal 2023 Compensation Program - Long-Term Incentive Compensation - Performance Measures for 2023-2025 Performance Period" above.
-The awards that were earned based on actual performance for or through fiscal 2023 were paid in November 2023 and are shown in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
+The awards that were earned based on actual performance for or through fiscal 2023 were paid in November 2023 and are shown in the "Non-Equity Incentive Plan Compensation" compensation Table above.